DinhChat/CodeSandbox/README.md

 # Ruby version: 3.4.5

-# How to build ruby on rails environtemt:
+# How to build ruby on rails environment:
 ## Ubuntu:
 ```bash
 sudo apt update